 The internship program provides related work experience in a student's program of study prior to graduation.
 Internship is an option as an elective or as a required part of several diploma and degree programs.
 It is taken upon completion of prerequisites and with program advisor approval.
+Students are required to sign in agreement of internship responsibilities and understand that a large portion of their grade is determined by an external business entity.
 Students should see their faculty program advisors for more information.